 You must not overstay your authorized period of stay.
 If you stay here beyond the authorized time, you will fall out of status and your visa will be canceled.
 If you need to stay in the U.S. for longer, you need to apply for an extension of your stay.

 Extend your stay

 To extend your stay, Form I-539, Application To Extend/Change Nonimmigrant Status must be filed well in advance.
-At the time of filing for an extension, you need to show that you have not exceeded your authorized stay.
+At the time of filing for your visa extension, you need to show that you have not exceeded your authorized stay.